DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 ### **Existing works**

+Recent advances in deep learning have led to superhuman performance across a variety of applications.
+Recently, these methods have been successfully employed to improve the rate-distortion performance in the task of image compression.

 * Previous works xx

 * xx

  ### **Significance**
 Most of the current works have xx

+In light of this,
+we propose a system that learns to improve the encoding performance by enhancing its internal neural representations on both the encoder and decoder ends, an approach we call Neural JPEG.
+We propose frequency domain pre-editing and post-editing methods to optimize the distribution of the DCT coecients at both encoder and decoder ends in order to improve the standard compression (JPEG) method.
+Moreover, we design and integrate a scheme for jointly learning quantization tables within this hybrid neural compression framework.

 ## **3. Method**